Josh Wardini is our AI and automation guy. He started his internet journey in sales and marketing, u... | See full bio

 Moreover, with the plague of identity theft raging in the US, 95% of victims are due to stolen healthcare records.

 Robots in Agriculture

-According to facts about robots in agriculture, in 2020, this figure is set at $7.4 billion and is projected to grow at a CAGR of 22.8% up until 2025.
-The major driving factor is the rising demand for automation of repeated processes and the growing shortage of human labor on farms.
+In 2020, this figure was set only at $7.4 billion.
+It will grow at a CAGR of 22.8% up until 2025.
+The major driving factors are the rising demand for automation of repeated processes and the growing shortage of human labor on farms.